What's the best AI language learning app in 2024?

 Pricing

-Whilst not as powerful or comprehensive as Langua, TalkPal is another option if you're looking for a conversational AI for language learning.
+Whilst not as realistic or comprehensive as Langua, TalkPal is another option if you're looking for a conversational AI for language learning.

 Pros

-• It offers lots of smart options for chatting.
+• It offers several options for chatting.
 In the paid version, you can choose a role play, have a debate about a particular topic, or describe images shown to you.

 Cons